raphCode/master-thesis-muzero/theory.typ

 In contrast to !az, $Q(s, a)$ consists not only of the child !n !v, it must also include the transition !r:
 $ Q(s^k, a^k) = gamma v^(k+1) + r^(k+1) $
+where $gamma$ is the standard !rl !df, as introduced in @sec-rl_return.

 #[